tzztson/angular-weather-information/README.md

 -   Best practices are welcome, e.g. SOLID, etc. It should be designed to be maintainable to an extent.
 -   Tests are not necessary.
 -   Please use repositories formatting.
+-   Eslint rules there for a reason.
+On the company we use them.
+Disabling must be convincingly justified.

 # Crypto Currencies Prices Line Chart